stefan-beuchert/MovieRecommender/README.md

 The [interpreter](tasks/dsl/dsl_interpreter.py) is used to convert the .dsl file into python code and execute each line.

 ### 10 Functional Programming

+   * only final data structures
+   * (mostly) side effect free functions
+   * the use of higher-order functions
+   * functions as parameters and return values in_out.py line 8
+   * use closures / anonymous functions